 Because proprioceptive signals from the joints, muscles, tendons and skin are essential for movement, the loss of proprioceptive awareness may affect the control of muscle tone, disrupt reflexes and severely impair voluntary movement.
-Numerous neurological and orthopedic conditions are associated with proprioceptive and kinesthetic impairment, such as stroke, Parkinson’s disease (PD), peripheral sensory neuropathies, or injuries to ligaments, joint capsules and muscles.
+Numerous neurological and orthopedic conditions are associated with proprioceptive and kinesthetic impairment, such as stroke, Parkinson’s disease, peripheral sensory neuropathies, or injuries to ligaments, joint capsules and muscles.

 People have varying degrees of proprioception awareness.
-A professional athlete has a high degree of proprioception awareness, but you may know someone who is accident prone — and this could mean that their proprioception awareness is not as developed as it could be.
+A professional athlete has a high degree of proprioception awareness, but you may know someone who is accident-prone — and this could mean that person’s proprioception awareness is not as developed as it could be.

 It is understood that the brain uses sensory information to accurately produce motor commands.
-In contrast, recent studies have begun to investigate how sensory and perceptual systems are tuned based on motor function, and specifically motor learning.
+In contrast, studies have begun to investigate how sensory and perceptual systems are tuned based on motor function, specifically motor learning.

 For example, in a study published in the Journal of Neurophysiology, sensitivity to small displacements of the hand was measured before and after 10 minutes of motor learning, during which subjects grasped the handle of a robotic arm and guided a cursor to a series of visual targets randomly located within a small workspace region.
 The study showed that the proprioceptive acuity improved following motor learning.

-Another study investigated the link between motor learning and sensory function in arm movement control, and the findings are consistent with the idea that motor learning is associated with systematic changes to proprioception.
+Another study investigated the link between motor learning and sensory function in arm movement control, and the findings were consistent with the idea that motor learning is associated with systematic changes to proprioception.
 This study focused on testing whether motor learning could be improved by providing subjects with proprioceptive training on a desired hand trajectory.

 Subjects who experienced the additional proprioceptive demonstration of the desired trajectory showed greater improvements during training movements than control subjects who only received visual information.
 This benefit of adding proprioceptive training was seen in both movement speed and position.

 In terms of athletes, a study was reported by the British Journal of Sports Medicine that followed two professional female handball teams for one season.
 The intervention team used a prescribed proprioceptive training program, and the results of the intervention and control teams were compared.

 The proprioception sensory function of the players in the intervention team significantly improved between the assessments made at the start and the end of the season.
-This is the first study to show that proprioception training improves the joint position sense in elite female handball players.
+This was the first study to show that proprioception training improves the joint position sense in elite female handball players.

-Types of Exercises to Enhance Proprioception
+Exercises to Enhance Proprioception

 There are a number of exercises that can be performed to help train your proprioception.
 It is always best to work with a physical therapist or licensed trainer to ensure that you are selecting the right exercises to help enhance your desired performance.

 A common example of a balance exercise that can help improve proprioception is the use of a balance board.
-You may need to begin holding onto the wall until you have gained a stronger sense of the intended use of the muscles in order to balance on the board.
+You may need to begin holding on to the wall until you have gained a stronger sense of the intended use of the muscles in order to balance on the board.

 Exercises While Closing the Eyes

 As you become stronger, you can gain the ability to inform and trust your muscles to perform standing activities with the eyes closed.
-This enhances the communication between the brain and the muscles so that you are able to perform activities properly without watching the movement take place.
+This enhances the communication between the brain and the muscles so you are able to perform activities properly without watching the movement take place.

 Knee strengthening exercises like leg presses, squats and lateral movements with the arms are examples of ways that you can help establish the connection between muscle fibers by building strength.
 As you build strength in the muscles, the brain begins to understand the request of this strength more and more.

 Plyometric Movements and Drills

 As you are asking the body to perform certain movements, it trains the brain to respond to these movements.
 Over time, it becomes easier to perform these exercises without much thought as a natural connection becomes a part of the routine.

 Using a mat to protect your knees, get on all fours on the floor in table top position.
 Make sure the back is flat and the neck is aligned with the spine.

 While looking at the floor, raise and extend your right arm and your left leg at the same time.
 Keep a tight core.

 Advanced: Hold for 20 seconds with eyes closed.
-Really focus on a tight core and perfect balance keeping the arm and leg parallel to the floor.
+Really focus on a tight core and perfect balance, keeping the arm and leg parallel to the floor.

-Stand with feet hip distance apart.
-Raise your right knee to a 90-degree angle and hold for 3–5 seconds.
-Return foot to the floor and repeat 5 times on each leg.
+Stand with feet hip-distance apart.
+Raise your right knee to a 90-degree angle, and hold for three to five seconds.
+Return foot to the floor, and repeat five times on each leg.

 Advanced: Perform this exercise with eyes closed, no support and holding for 10 seconds, 10 times on each leg.

-Crossover Walk (Karoake)
+Crossover Walk (Karaoke)

 Stand with feet hip-distance apart.
-Begin walking to your right crossing your left leg over the right, then back to starting position.
+Begin walking to your right, crossing your left leg over the right, then back to starting position.
 Continue stepping sideways in a constant motion for about 15 yards.

 Stand up straight with your knees slightly bent and feet shoulder-width apart.
 Squat down until your thighs are parallel to the floor by pushing hips back, keeping back flat and head facing forward — with weight on heels rather than the balls of your feet.

-Immediately explode upwards, reaching as high as you can with your hands as your feet leave the floor.
+Immediately explode upward, reaching as high as you can with your hands as your feet leave the floor.
 Land in the same position you started in.
 Swing your arms back, and jump again right away.

-Repeat 5–10 times on each side.
+Repeat five to 10 times on each side.

 It is always important to seek expert training support whenever possible.
-Work with a fitness professional or physical therapist with these types of exercises as they will be able to individualize a program for your specific needs, whether elderly wanting to gain better sense of balance and basic day-to-day functions or an athlete wanting to enhance performance and prevent injuries.
+Work with a fitness professional or physical therapist with these types of exercises, as they will be able to individualize a program for your specific needs, whether elderly and wanting to gain better sense of balance and basic day-to-day functions or an athlete wanting to enhance performance and prevent injuries.